google.com, pub-2618881342894023, DIRECT, f08c47fec0942fa0 " Acne Uncovered. Causes, Evidence Based Solutions & Common Myths Debunked

 How to use?

-Cleanse your face with gentle cleaneer, wait until it dry then apply a thin layer of adaplene gel on targeted areas of face and after 1 minutes apply moisturizer.
+Cleanse your face with gentle cleanser, wait until it dry then apply a thin layer of adaplene gel on targeted areas of face and after 1 minutes apply moisturizer.
 Use it daily once at night

 3. Moisturizer